proxfield/Proxfield.Extensions.Caching.SQLite/README.md

 ```bash
 PM> Install-Package Proxfield.Extensions.Caching.SQLite
 ```
+Visit out project at the [Nuget Repository Page](https://www.nuget.org/packages/Proxfield.Extensions.Caching.SQLite) to know more.

 ## How
 This caching library is based on the "Microsoft.Extensions.Caching.Redis" for memory caching, but instead of using Redis it uses the SQLite as a data layer.
 The ideia is to be a library for persistence cache in case of failures.
 This library uses the "Microsoft.Data" and acts as a layer above the SQLite.